 We can't tell the state of Delaware or Ohio or Texas what machines and what method they use to vote in their state elections, but we can do it federally.

-There's a reason that dozens of liberal countries, far more liberal than this, have you know, banned these machine uh ballots, uh, and you know, you know, you're never gonna get conservative Republicans, the mob in the media, and liberal democrats all agreeing, especially about one particular machine uh before the election, then have 28 states use it, which is separate and apart from everything we're talking about.
+And, you know, you're never going to get conservative Republicans, the mob and the media, and liberal Democrats all agreeing, especially about one particular machine, before the election, then have 28 states use it, which is separate and apart from everything we're talking about.

-There is a bit of a crack up happening.
+There is a bit of a crackup happening.

-I'm gonna play two cuts here.
+I'm going to play two cuts here.

-One is Ocasio Cortez, we need new leadership in the Democratic Party.
+We need new leadership in the Democratic Party.

 And then saying Pelosi and Schumer need to go.